1922 United States Senate election in New Jersey

 The United States Senate election of 1922 in New Jersey was held on November 7, 1922.

-Incumbent Republican Senator Joseph S. Frelinghuysen Sr. ran for re-election to a second term in office, but was defeated by Democratic Governor of New Jersey Edward I. Edwards.
+Incumbent Republican senator Joseph Frelinghuysen ran for re-election to a second term in office but was defeated by Democratic governor Jersey Edward I. Edwards.

 Primary elections were held September 26.
+Frelinghuysen defeated a progressive challenger, George Record, in the Republican primary, while Edwards was unopposed for the Democratic nomination.

 This was the second of four straight elections to this seat in which the incumbent was defeated.